qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Diagrams Menu
 =============

-|diagram| The `Diagrams` menu allows you to add a graphic overlay to
+|diagram| The :guilabel:`Diagrams` menu allows you to add a graphic overlay to
 a vector layer (see figure_diagrams_1_).

 The current core implementation of diagrams provides support for: